grilling guides icon.Grilling Guides

 Written by:

-Today we’re going to chat chicken — which is like talking turkey, only smaller.
-Specifically, we’re going to look at how to get crispy chicken skin on the grill and get it right every time.
+But I recommend you do because today we’re going to chat chicken —like talking turkey, only smaller.
+Specifically, we will look at a large collection of tips for how to get crispy chicken skin if roasting or grilling, and I will show you how to get it right every time.

-Still, for as easy as it is to prepare, grill, and enjoy chicken, getting the skin crispy is elusive as heck.
+Because, for as easy as it is to prepare, grill, and enjoy chicken, getting the skin crispy can be hard as heck.
 What’s the secret, or secrets, behind chicken skin that isn’t either dried out or rubbery?

 All is about to be revealed.
 Chicken lovers, this one’s for you.